kazuya-goto/autofistr/README.md

 ## License
-This project is licensed under the MPI License.
+This project is licensed under the MIT License.